 My boys love crocodiles!
-I was so excited when Luke picked out Lyle, Lyle Crocodile from the Library so we could make a crocodile craft.
+I was so excited when my son picked out Lyle, Lyle Crocodile from the Library so we could make a crocodile craft.
 We decided to read a couple more stories and spend the week learning about alligators and crocodiles.

 Lyle, Lyle Crocodile by Bernard Waber is the second in the Lyle the Crocodile series.
 It is about a crocodile who lives in the city with a family named the Primms.
 The family’s neighbor Mr. Grumps dislikes Lyle because he scares his cat and he ends up having Lyle thrown in the local zoo.
 Lyle is surprisingly freed by his old performing partner, Mr. Valenti, and when they got back to the Primms home they find Mr. Grumps’ house on fire.
 Lyle rescues Mr. Grumps, is declared a hero, and is allowed to stay with the Primms.